jeremyworboys/Advanced-Modifiers/README.md

-<div style="color:red;font-weight:bold;text-transform:uppercase">This package is not under active development and no support is offered</div>
+**This package is not under active development and no support is offered**

 # Advanced Modifiers